singlebrook/dbrow/test/README.md

         </VirtualHost>

 1. In CF Admin, add a mapping:
   1. Map `/dbrow` to `/Users/jared/git/singlebrook/dbrow`, or wherever.
-(This is not necessary in Railo.
+(This is not necessary in Railo/Lucee.
 I'm not sure why its necessary in CF because the mapping is defined in the Application.cfc.)

 Setup dbrow_test database
 -------------------------